-A participant in the plan may be disabled due to a pre- existing condition.
+A participant in the plan may be disabled due to a pre-existing condition.
 No benefits are payable under the plan in connection with that disability unless the first (1st) six (6) months of that disability began after participant was an active employee under this plan for twelve (12) consecutive months.

-A pre-existing condition is an injury, sickness, or pregnancy which occurred in the three (3) months before you were hired by the Company and for which you:
+A pre-existing condition includes certain instances as defined by the Plan document which occurred in the three (3) months before you were hired by the Company.